covid-policy-modelling/model-connector-template/README.md

 Changes to models should be made by following a similar approach to initial creation.

 1. Make and test changes to your model / connector code.
+1. Edit `meta.yml` with any new parameters / regions etc. if necessary
+  1. Raise a PR against the `web-ui` repository, to make the same change to the `models.yml` file.
 1. Tag your model connector (`git tag v<version>`, e.g. `git tag v0.0.2`) and push the tag to GitHub.
 Ensure the Docker image is build and published successfully.
-1. Edit `meta.yml` to update the `imageURL` to point to your latest version.
-1. Raise a PR against the `web-ui` repository, to make the same change to the `models.yml` file.
+1. Notify the maintainers of any infrastructure that deploys a specific version of your model (e.g in `web-ui/.override-staging/models.yml`)
   1. Maintainers can then follow the instructions for *Deploying updated code > model connectors* from `infrastructure/README.md` to release the model.

 ## Alternative integrations